pksurferdad/knative-microservices/README.md

   --from-literal=password=<API SECRET>
 ```

 2. Create a [Kafka broker](https://knative.dev/docs/install/yaml-install/eventing/install-eventing-with-yaml/#optional-install-a-broker-layer) which will auto-create a topic in Confluent.
-Also available at [GitHub](https://github.com/pksurferdad/knative-microservices/blob/main/manifests/kafa-broker.yaml).

    * Note the reference below to a `kafka-knative-dlq`, this is a Knative service that can be implemented to handle messages and events that fail to be delivered to their target destination.

 ```